McKeeAtx/es6-generator-profiler/README.md

 ## Details

-Let's start with an example:
+Let's start our in-depth discussion of `profile` with an example:
 ```
 function* saga1(action) {
     yield call(slowFunction);